-It is understood that the beta islet cells of the pancreas (i.e. cells that produce insulin) are initially able to compensate for reduced insulin sensitivity in obese patients by increasing output of insulin.
-Eventually, however, pancreatic islet cells are no longer able to keep up with insulin demand.
-The increased load on the pancreas results in stress of the pancreas and an inflammatory process ensues in the pancreatic islet cells themselves.
-This inflammation contributes to loss of function in these cells and a collapse of insulin production, leading to insulin dependence.
+The pancreas is able to compensate for reduced insulin sensitivity by increasing output of insulin.
+Eventually, however, the pancreas may be unable to keep up with insulin demand.
+The increased load on the pancreas results in stress of the pancreas and an inflammatory process can ensue in the pancreas itself.
+This inflammation may contribute to loss of function in the pancreas, exacerbating the disease process.
+Eventually, inflammatory processes in the pancreas can lead to a collapse of insulin production and insulin dependence.

 Numerous drugs have been approved to treat type 2 diabetes.
 None, however, address the underlying disease process.
 Linagliptin for example, inhibits an enzyme that in turn regulates levels of two hormones (GLP-1 & GIP) involved in stimulating the pancreas to produce insulin.
 Linagliptin’s action to increase GLP-1 and GIP activity is indeed effective at hyperstimulating the pancreas to produce insulin.
 However, by working the pancreas harder, further stress is put on an already stressed pancreas.
 The occurrence of pancreatitis (acute inflammation of the pancreas) in patients treated with these agents is evidence of this problem.

 The mechanism of action of XBiotech’s antibody therapy—to reduce inflammation that compromises pancreas function and glycemic control—could enhance glycemic control by improving the overall status of the systemic inflammatory condition present in type 2 diabetics.
 This represents a breakthrough in management of the disease.